You may or may not have heard that DIY bop queen Clairo, is coming to #GTM2020! Having toured with Dua…

 How do Viagogo get their tickets?

-If they’re pulling this crap, why haven’t they been shut down yet?
+If what they’re doing is so obvious, why haven’t they been shut down yet?

 GOOD QUESTION.
-There has been a lot of chatter regarding this across the globe.
+There has been a lot of chatter regarding this across the globe over the past few years.
 The company seems to get out of their shameful practices as they’re a marketplace linking buyers to sellers, not actually selling tickets themselves per se.
-Stating to Music Feeds:

-In Australia, The Australian Competition & Consumer Commission launched action in August last year, accusing Viagogo of breaching Australian consumer rights law by making false or misleading representations, and by engaging in misleading or deceptive conduct.
+In Australia, The Australian Competition & Consumer Commission launched action in August 2017, accusing Viagogo of breaching Australian consumer rights law by making false or misleading representations, and by engaging in misleading or deceptive conduct.
 Unfortunately, the case is still ongoing and is yet to be resolved.
-Ticket scalping legislation was also introduced for NSW in June last year, citing a $22,000 maximum penalty for businesses selling tickets over the 10% cap.
-The measures put in place have still been unsuccessful in the fight to stop scalpers marking up ticket prices.

 Who else has spoken out against them?